dexter-git/nutanix-blueprints/readme.md

 - Set the 'Credential' setting on each blueprint service/VM
 - Ensure runtime variables are populated when running blueprints

+## Note re credentials

+Some of the downloadable blueprints use SSH public/private key authentication instead of username/password authentication.
+Please ensure you have configured your public/private keys before deploying SSH-authenticated blueprints.

+A quick guide for generating SSH keys is available here: https://portal.nutanix.com/#/page/docs/details?targetId=Nutanix-Calm-Admin-Operations-Guide-v10:nuc-generating-private-key-t.html

 ## Support

 These blueprints are *unofficial* and are not supported or maintained by Nutanix in any way.